BC-CSCI1103/f22/resources/systemsetup.md

 ![ready](./img/ready.png)

 So now you have your own *private* repository containing your copy of the problem set.
-(Well, your repo is mostly private, it's shared only with the course staff.)
+Well, your repo is mostly private, it's shared only with the course staff.
 Your repo is hosted along with all of the others on our course GitHub site `https://github.com/BC-CSCI1103/`.
 If you visit that site, you'll see just a few repos, the ones that are privately owned by you and those that are public.

 We'll come back to the discussion of the course workflow after we've set up the software on your computer.

-## Setup for MacOS Catalina (10.15)
+## Setup for MacOS Monterey (12.0)

-+ **If you're using a Windows system, skip this section -- scroll down to *Setup for Windows 10*.**
++ **If you're using a Windows system, skip this section -- scroll down to *Setup for Windows*.**
-+ **If you're using a Mac running on older version of MacOS such as MacOS Mojave (10.14), consider upgrading your version of MacOS to Catalina.
-It's free in the App Store.
-If you upgrade, it's important that you complete the upgrade before following any of the steps below.**
++ **If you're using a Mac running a much older version of MacOS such as MacOS Mojave (10.14), consider upgrading your operating system to Monterey, it's free in the App Store. **
++ **If you do upgrade your operating system, it's important that you complete that upgrade before following any of the steps below.**
 + **Respond affirmatively with a Y when queried by any installation step.**
-+ **The installation process for Macs requires the installation of Xcode Developer Tools for Apple's App Store.
-Xcode requires around 8 Gigabytes of storage.**

 ---